Ifeh-lab/Helloworld/README.md

 hi HNG

-This is my first experience using github, i downloaded the figma app yesterday which also another first time experience.
+This is my first experience using github, i downloaded the figma app yesterday which is also another first time experience.
 I'm willing to commit to this program because I love design from the heart.
 I'm 22 and this is also my first time taking the UI/UX experience course before this I've tried my hands on differnt course but it just didn't click for me